-- The caring and personable attitude of management may be projected to the customers through a high level of service, personal recognition of key customers and corporate involvement in community and charitable organizations.
+- A caring culture may be projected through a high level of service, personal recognition of key customers and corporate involvement in community and charitable organizations.

-- The design and location of the offices may relate to the employee's seniority with more senior employees having larger offices or cubicles which are located the furthest from the door.
+- The design and location of the offices may relate to culture, with senior employees having larger offices or cubicles located the furthest from the door.

 The attitudes and ways in which people act are an example of the corporate culture at your office.

-The activities of the citizens generate the popular culture.
-What you listen to, what you read, what you wear and how you speak are all examples of your popular culture.
+The activities of the citizens determine popular culture.
+What you listen to, what you read, what you wear, and how you speak are all examples of your popular culture.

 - The favorite music of the culture may include artists on the Billboard Top 100 or from the newest pop stars on YouTube.

-- Best selling books and popular films can play a big role in shaping the opinions and experiences of a culture.
+- Best-selling books and popular films or television shows can play a big role in shaping the opinions and experiences of a culture.

 - Interaction through social networking can provide the vehicle for people of all ages, races, interests and genders to quickly communicate and share their ideas.

-- Fashion trends can be a bellweather of both the current culture and the direction in which a popular is moving.
-Casual clothes may relect a more relaxed culture while fast-moving, quick-changing trends may echo the fast-changing cultural trends.
+- Fashion trends can be an indicator of culture.
+Casual apparel may reflect a relaxed culture while quick-changing trends may echo fast-changing cultural trends.

-- Language is a key way to communicate the goals, thoughts and experiences of popular culture.
-Multiple languages, slang expressions, new words for new experiences can all work together to decribe the current culture.
+- Language is a key way to communicate experiences of popular culture.
+Multiple languages and slang expressions can work together to describe the current culture.